 The economic impact of mycotoxins includes loss of human and animal life, increased health care and veterinary care costs.
 Also, reduced livestock production, disposal of contaminated foods and feeds, and investment in research to reduce the severity of the problem.
 Although efforts have continued internationally to set guidelines to control mycotoxins, practical measures have not adequately been implemented.

-However, Midwest Laboratories can test to help detect for mycotoxins to save your product from harmful byproduct.
+However, Midwest Laboratories can test to help detect mycotoxins to save your product from harmful byproduct.
 Visit our landing page today for more information, a look at our special, harvest testing, and for additional resources.